7 Ways to Stay Cool at Disney World

 Table of Contents

-1. Don’t go to Disney World in the summer.
+1. Don’t Go to Disney World in the Summer.

 Yeah, I know. some of you are rolling your eyes at me right now.
 I don’t say this to be snarky, but to make sure you re-think the obvious first.

 If you haven’t already scheduled your trip yet, is there any other time that could work for your family?
 Personally, I would do anything in my power to avoid going to Disney World in June, July, or August — not just because of the heat, but also because the crowds are usually worse during those times.
-I remember literally dripping sweat in late September as I stood near the entrance of Epcot with my girls waiting to get Daisy Duck’s autograph and thinking, “I don’t even want to know what it’s like here in July.”
+I remember literally dripping sweat the last week in September as I stood near the entrance of Epcot with my girls waiting to get Daisy Duck’s autograph and thinking, “If it’s this hot now, I can’t imagine what it must be like in July.”

 Having said that, I know a lot of families don’t have the luxury to consider non-summer vacation times.
 And heat is almost guaranteed to be at least somewhat of an issue no matter when you go.
-So let’s move on t0:
+So let’s move on to:

 2. Wear Oool Clothes

 The Best Women’s Sandals for Walking in Disney World